-The Drunken Botanist could be referred to as the ultimate Do-It-Yourself [DIY] cocktail book.
+The Drunken Botanist by Amy Stewart could be referred to as the ultimate Do-It-Yourself [DIY] cocktail book.
+This book has been provided to me in exchange for an honest review and giveaway.
 Amy Stewart digs into the heart of the dirt of where cocktails originate.
 In this case DIY goes beyond reading a recipe and mixing it yourself.
 DIY is becoming knowledgeable about the origin of cocktail ingredients.
 It’s ditching the pre-bottled mixers and opting for mixers made with fresh local ingredients.

 At first glance The Drunken Botanist might just look like a geeky botany of booze.
 It isn’t really.
 It’s a reference guide to plants, herbs and spices with boozy history lessons and trivia weaved into conversational dialog.
 There are 51 cocktail recipes and 13 syrups, infusions and garnishes listed in the contents section.
 If you’ve ever picked up a bar menu or cocktail book in your adult life you’ll recognize a minimum of eighteen basic classic recipes from Manhattans to Mai Tais.
 Ms. Stewart teaches you a few fascinating facts about your drink that begin long before measurement and glassware.
 So you might think you know the drink, but in all likelihood you only know the recipe.